How conversion values work in SKAN 4.0

 Note that once a conversion is locked, the system will ignore any further user activity that happens in the remaining time of that same conversion window.

-7. When will these new changes be available?
+7. Are these changes already available?

+Yes!
 SKAdNetwork was released on Oct 24, 2022, so advertisers can already leverage these new changes.

 8. What are the next steps for app marketers looking to get ready for SKAN 4.0?